 The home of chord IIIx

 The Phrygian Dominant mode is a modified Phrygian scale.
 It is the most common mode in popular music that isn’t directly linked to the major scale.

-Even though Phrygian Dominant is a major scale, the similarity to Phrygian makes it easier to learn as if it comes from a Minor Pentatonic shape.
+Even though Phrygian Dominant is a major scale, due to its similarity to Phrygian, it’s easier to learn it with a Minor Pentatonic framework.

 This is what both scales look like using just the intervals.
 Notice how it is only the 3rd interval that differs.

 Connect Phrygian Dominant shapes